opdev1004/saveCategoryBasedFeed/README.md

   * Files are quicker, database is slower.
 Json files are good enough for blog data.
 2. The name of json file is ugly.. why does it have to use urlencode?
   * To support other languages.
-3. Why PHP?
-PHP is so bad..
-  * You can build same script with other language.

 ## License:
 MIT, Simply just use it.
 I have built it for blogger widgets(gadgets).